longwatermelon/grass/README.md

 Tabs do not render correctly, switch to the correct method of using spaces in your code

 # Enabling syntax highlighting
+Grass automatically comes with syntax highlighting for python and c++, though you should probably replace them if you want accurate syntax highlighting since they are missing some keywords.

 On windows, go to C:\Users\\[user]\Program Files\grass [version]\bin\res\plugins

 On linux, go to /usr/share/grass/res/plugins